Run and Interact with a RemoteMissionService.

 Running with a robot

-There is another example servicer that will power the robot down safely.
+There is another example servicer that will command the robot to perform preset stand in-place movements for a duration.
 To run this example, you will need a connection between a robot and the computer running the examples.

 A port number for the service can be specified using the –port argument.
 It is possible to bypass the port argument and allow a random port number to be selected, but it is discouraged since restarts may result in unexpected changes to a services listening port.
 This port number will be used with the host-ip (”ENDPOINT_IP”) to fully specify where the service is running.
 The port must be open and cannot be blocked by a local firewall.
 If the port is blocked, the service will be unreachable from the robot and the directory registration service.